wyhuai/DDNM/README.md

 python main.py --ni --simplified --config celeba_hq.yml --path_y web_photo --eta 0.85 --deg "mask_color_sr" --deg_scale 4.0 --sigma_y 0.1 -i demo
 ```
 ### Try your own photos.
 You may use DDNM to restore your own degraded images.
-DDNM provide full flexibility for you to define the degradation operator and the noise level.
+DDNM provides full flexibility for you to define the degradation operator and the noise level.
 Note that these definitions are critical for a good results.
 You may reference the following guidance.
 1. If your are using CelebA pretrained models, try this [tool](???) to crop and align your photo.
 2. If there are local artifacts on your photo, try this [tool](???) to draw a mask to cover them, and save this mask to `DDNM/exp/inp_masks/mask.png`.
 Then run `DDNM/exp/inp_masks/get_mask.py` to generate `mask.npy`.
 3. If your photo is faded, you need a grayscale operator as part of the degradation.